 “I’ve failed my NCLEX®, what do you recommend?”

 “Can you help me figure out why I’m doing so poorly on my nursing tests?”

 “I don’t think I’m going to pass my HESI Exit because I can’t even pass my HESI practice exam.
 Help, please!”

-Often nursing students are left with a standardized report post-testing telling them “content areas” of weakness, but sometimes, it just a matter of understanding how the testing process works, so Picmonic has boiled everything down into three areas to work on before nursing exams.
-We’re in this together to help you pass your nursing exams.
+Usually nursing students are left with a standardized report post-testing telling them “content areas” of weakness, but sometimes, it’s just a matter of understanding how the testing process works.
+Because of this, Picmonic has boiled everything down into three areas to work on in order to help you pass your nursing exams.

-This is the easiest of all of the problems to overcome but is surprisingly VERY common.
+This is the easiest of all of the problems to overcome, but is surprisingly VERY common.
 Try not to jump to a conclusion in the middle of reading a question.
 Rushing can cause you to choose the wrong answer, when if you just spent a little more time, it could be a very simple problem to solve.

 Tips for understanding the questions:

 If discerning the best answer is your only problem, the best fix here is to practice questions.
 Make good use of ATI or HESI practice exams or, well, any nursing practice questions like Picmonic’s Daily Quiz.
-These practice board questions are here for a reason.
+These practice questions are here for a reason!
 Preparation via repetition can be your friend.
-While preparing for your NCLEX® exam it has always been recommended to run through about 1,500 practice questions total.
+While preparing for your NCLEX® exam, it has always been recommended to run through about 1,500 practice questions in total.
 We’ve gathered five awesome resources for nursing exams to use: